muungo60/github-mudenda/README.md

 # github-mudenda
-This repository contains coding projects and ideas.
+This repository contains coding ideas and projects.